UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/mvvm_navigation_1.md

 In this example,

-* `this` object (type `YearEditPageViewModel`) is subscribed to any messages with signature "NameUpdate".
+* `this` object is subscribed to any messages with signature "NameUpdate".
 * The message must originate from a `sender` of type `NameEditPageViewModel` (I could have used `object` for any type)
 * The accompanying data (arg) passed back is of type `string`
 * A simple closure has been passed as the last parameter to act as an event handler.
 Note that the Model is updated  with the new data.

-The corresponding publish will be seen in the next page.
+The corresponding publish API will be seen in the next page.

 ## The `NameEditPage`
 Once again, the XAML is mostly unchanged.
 The `Entry` element is bound to the `Name` property in the ViewModel